Skip to main content

 We had such cases.
 We are not joking.
 Someone actually did this in production.

-Rate Limit Formula: Maximum force refresh requests per day = number of teams × 5For example, if you have 10 teams, you can make up to 50 force refresh requests per day.
-Post analytics have the same limit: teams × 5.Exceeds?
-You get a 429 Too Many Requests.
-Come back tomorrow.
+Rate Limit Formula: Maximum force refresh requests per day = number of teams x 5For example, if you have 10 teams, you can make up to 50 force refresh requests per day.
+Post analytics have the same limit: teams x 5.If you exceed the limit, the API returns 429 Too Many Requests.

 Custom Refresh Periods